nielswadsholt/Pacman/README.md

 Mandatory Assignment in Android - PBA in Software Development, Autumn 2018 - Business Academy Aarhus

-## Licence
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 as published by the Free Software Foundation.

 ## Sounds
 All sounds are modified/unmodified copies from https://github.com/masonicGIT/pacman/tree/master/sounds